From the dog days of summer and beyond, pups were born to bask in the great outdoors.

 About: For a tie-out that’s easy to transfer but durable during use, Säker Premium Tie Out Stake is a solid option.
 Convenience matched with steely durability, this is a great tie-out steak for large dogs.
 It also functions great for traveling, since it’s not too difficult to insert and remove.

 Due to its unmatched durability, we’re also awarding the Saker Tie Out as the best tie out for pitbulls and other tough doggos!

-- PEACE OF MIND - From Chihuahua to Great Dane our 14'' heavy duty stake and unique 360⁰ swivel...
+- PEACE OF MIND - Our 14'' tie out stake for large dogs and unique 360⁰ swivel allows your dog to...

 - HAPPIER - Enjoy quality time with your furry friend wherever you go, thanks to our EASY IN EASY OUT...